-The Headmaster or Headmaster's Designee is responsible for ensuring that the Anti-Bullying Policy is implemented.
+The Headmaster and Vice Principal are responsible for ensuring that the Anti-Bullying Policy is implemented.

 1. Definitions

 Bullying means a single, significant incident or a pattern of incidents involving a written, verbal, or electronic communication, or a physical act or gesture, or any combination thereof, directed at another pupil which: